zhinst/ZI_EQH_2026/README.md

    the Bell state, rotate into the chosen basis, and measure many shots.
 Compute the four correlators and the CHSH parameter `S = E(a,b) + E(a,b') + E(a',b) − E(a',b')`.
    Show `|S| > 2`.

+If you get stuck in this problem, don't worry.
+Reach out and we will help you.

-Tip: You need **very good** knowledge of the qubit frequency and pi-pulse amplitude to make this work.
+Tip: Keep in mind that you need **very good** knowledge of the qubit frequency and π-pulse amplitude to make this work.

 ### Implement measurement in LabOne Q